ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

 }
 ```
 ## Case 2: The Performance with Penalty and Availability. <a name="case2"></a>
-The case: we need to select the answer with the best provider performance and uptime(availability) bigger than 97 percents.
+The case: we need to select the answer with the best provider performance and uptime(availability) bigger than 97 percents (both for the last hour, as it is provided by `fetchCdnRumUptime` and `fetchCdnRumPerformance` [functions](Custom-Answers-API#fetchcdnrumuptime)).

 We also want to apply penalty for the particular provider performance, making it bigger...